Use these apps to keep track of your running sessions

 For many of us, running is hard work.
 Maybe it's a motivation thing, or perhaps it's a physical thing.
 Whatever the reason, the simple fact is that running is exercise, and exercise can be a real pain.

-We're taking a look at some of the best running apps for Android, and we've got a few different kinds of apps here.
-Some are more of the hard-core variety, for folks used to exercise who may be looking to increase and improve the way they do things.
-The best part about most of these apps is that they can integrate with the best fitness trackers, so you can have all of your workout information in one place.
+We're looking at some of the best running apps for Android, and we've got a few different kinds of apps here.
+Some are more of the hardcore variety, for folks used to exercise who may be looking to increase and improve the way they do things.
+The best part about most of these apps is that they can integrate with the best running watches as well as the best fitness trackers so you can have all of your workout information in one place.
 Others are more simple — only tracking steps or basic movement.
-There's a place for all of these, and some of them work rather nicely with the best fitness apps.
+There's a place for all of these, and some work rather nicely with the best fitness apps.

 What are the best running apps for Android?

-When searching the Play Store for a solid running app, there are a lot of options to consider.
+When searching the Play Store for a solid running app, there are many options to consider.
 The app must provide detailed tracking, potential premium features, and the ability to sync with your fitness trackers or health apps.
 Strava fits the bill in all three of these categories by offering a great all-in-one run-tracking application.

 If you've tried Strava before and weren't too pleased, then RunKeeper is another fantastic app for tracking your runs and other workouts, all in a neat and simplified interface.

 Nike Run Club is the obvious pick in the top three, and that's not just because it's free.
-Taking a look at everything you get, without having to spend any more money is something that cannot be overlooked, and it helps that the NRC app is fantastic.
+Taking a look at everything you get without spending any more money cannot be overlooked, and it helps that the NRC app is fantastic.

 1. Strava

 Strava is the all-in-one running app that you should at least try out.
-The app tracks not only your running workouts but also bike rides and swimming while showing you new places to explore.
+The app tracks your running workouts, bike rides, and swimming while showing you new places to explore.

-The app itself will record your routes while tracking various pieces of information and then presenting the analyzed info in an easy to understand format.
+The app will record your routes while tracking various pieces of information and then presenting the analyzed info in an easy-to-understand format.
 There are monthly challenges so that you can compete with your friends.

-While there are a lot of features available for free, the power of Strava comes with the Strava subscription.
+While there are many features available for free, the power of Strava comes with the Strava subscription.
 This will give you customizable training plans, a route maker, and the ability to provide live feedback.
+It's available for $7.99 per month or $5 per month when you choose the annual option.
+Whether you choose the free or paid version, Strava is easily the best running app for Android.

 2. Runkeeper

-The biggest benefit to Runkeeper is the number of features that you get without having to spend a dime.
+The biggest benefit to Runkeeper is the number of features you get without spending a dime.
 With features like route creating, training plans, challenges, and audio cues, Runkeeper is a great all-in-one app to track your runs and other workouts.

 With Challenges, you'll be able to get your friends on board to push each other to your limits.
 And there are rewards and achievements to strive for to add some fuel to the motivation.
 For those who don't want to get friends on board at the start, you can easily share your progress and activities to whatever social media platform you wish.